robertpiosik/CodeWebChat/README.md

 🧠 **Guide the model with context**

-Unlike coding agents that require detailed instructions to understand your intent and locate relevant files, CWC lets you provide fine-grained context up front allowing much simpler instructions.
-This saves money and time as the model doesn't have to make any tool calls, which are distracting "side quests" consuming precious context space.
+Unlike coding agents that require detailed instructions to understand your intent and locate relevant files, with CWC you provide fine-grained context up front, allowing simple, even vague instructions.

 > [!TIP]
 > LLMs are pattern matchers—they love examples!
 Include some you believe will help the model understand the goal better.